-To make an appointment for WIC service, contact the Logan County Health Department at (405)282-3485 and for additional information visit http://www.ok.gov/health.
+Please check out our WIC Clinic information by clicking on the link in the left column.
+To make an appointment for WIC service, contact the Logan County Health Department at (405)282-3485.
+For additional information visit http://www.ok.gov/health.

 In the spring of 2011, the Logan County Partnership coalition, of which the Logan County Health Department is an active participant, began a process to assess the comprehensive health status of the county.
 To do this in an organized, comprehensive way, organizers used the nationally recognized – Mobilizing for Action through Planning and Partnerships (MAPP) process.
 The Logan County Community Health Assessment and its accompanying attachments are listed below and can be viewed by clicking on the links: